wp-plugins/woocommerce-piwik-integration/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 The Piwik integration plugin allows you to seamlessly integrate your Piwik Cloud or self-hosted Piwik with the WooCommerce plugin.
-Integrating Piwik with your WooCommerce store will enable you to analyse website activity and track ecommerce data – orders, purchased items, abandoned carts, plus much more.
-The plugin integrates also with WP-Piwik if installed.

 == Description ==